mautic/user-documentation/README.md

 2. Install [Github CLI](https://cli.github.com/) which simplifies Git commands.
 3. Create a working folder on your local computer.
 4. Open a terminal and navigate to that folder using the command `cd <path/to/folder>`.
-5. Fork the `mautic/user-documentation` repository on GitHub.
+5. Fork the `mautic/user-documentation` repository on GitHub by clicking on the fork button at the top right.
 6. Once forked, if you know your way around Git and you are are writing documentation for something which is specific to the latest version of Mautic, you should branch from `main`.

 If you are writing documentation for a feature which is coming in a future release - e.g. 5.0 - then branch off the relevant branch for that release, which should generally speaking match the branch used in the main mautic/mautic repository - e.g. `5.x`.